knpuniversity/blog/spanish-translations.md

 exactly what we did.
 We leverage the powerful translations service of *DeepL*.
 DeepL is a translating cloud service based on an AI algorithm which is surprisingly good.
-But, this time it wasn't as easy as making an API call, we had to heavily customize our content so it supports our custom MarkDown syntax and keeping the translations as accurate as possible.
+But, this time it wasn't as easy as making an API call, we had to heavily customize our content so that it supports our custom Markdown syntax and keeps the translations as accurate as possible.

 Since this is a process run by machines, it's likely that you'll notice "details"